Frequently Asked Questions

 Do you offer presentations or learning opportunities for groups?

-- Is your group interested in deepening your volunteer experience with a presentation or learning opportunity?
+- Our team loves deepening your volunteer experience through learning and reflection.
+We have limited capacity to offer mini presentations before or after your shift.
 Contact us at volunteers@secondharvestsw.org or give us a call at 608-216-7214 to learn more!

 Resources to Deepen Your Volunteer Experience